-Early Decision, Early Action and Regular Admission: What’s the Difference?
+Early Decision, Early Action and Regular Admission

 Applying for early decision, early action or regular admission is a choice every potential college student needs to make and as a parent, you should have facts available on each to help your child make an informed selection.
 According to the College Board, more than 400 colleges offer either early decision or early action application options so your child’s first-choice school could very well begin accepting applications (not to mention providing your child’s admission fate) months before other institutions.
 Getting materials in ahead of the pack may seem like an easy choice but may not be the ideal one, as each option comes with its own set of guidelines.